ppy/osu-wiki/wiki/Contests/TMWC/2025/en.md

 ## Notes

-[^cash-prize]: The cash prize pool was crowdfunded by the osu!taiko community.
+[^cash-prize]: The cash prize pool is crowdfunded by the osu!taiko community.